-UPDATE 2-Sterling bounces following economic growth data, still close to 2020 low
+UPDATE 1-Sterling bounces following economic growth data

 “Overall the muddy waters in the data pool is unlikely to change market positioning and longtime sterling strength will rely on BoE expectations and trade developments,” said Sam Cooper, vice president of market risk solutions at Silicon Valley Bank.

-The British government has demanded the EU sign up to an agreement which would ensure the City of London can maintain access to European financial market after Brexit.
+The British government has demanded the EU sign up to an agreement which will ensure the City of London can maintain access to the European financial market after Brexit.

 Analysts say that Britain is likely to struggle to secure an unprecedented “permanent equivalence” deal for its financial services.